 - Operating system and version

 In the most basic terms, the topology of a network refers to the layout of the computers and devices you want to connect.
-We can think about layout in terms of physical distribution within a given space, referred to as physical topology in technical terms, or in terms of how the data will flow throughout the network, referred to as the logical topology in technical terms.
+We can think about the layout in terms of physical distribution within a given space (physical topology), referred to as physical topology in technical terms, or in terms of how the data will flow throughout the network (logical topology).

-For example, if you envision your network with a computer in the front desk area of your office, three more workstations in the back office, and the industrial printer/scanner in the storage room, you are thinking about the physical topology of your network.
+For example, suppose you envision your network with a computer in the front desk area of your office, three more workstations in the back office, and the industrial printer/scanner in the storage room.
+In that case, you are thinking about the physical topology of your network.

-But if you are thinking you want all the computers to share files, internet connection, and the printer/scanner, then you are thinking about the logical topology of your network.
+However, if you are thinking about how you want all the computers to share files, internet connection, and access to the printer/scanner, then you are thinking about the logical topology of your network.